 - Online from Easybook

-Tickets are open for sale 180 days before departure except for the Shuttle Tebrau which opens 30 days before departure.
+Tickets are open for sale in set periods about 60 days before departure except for the Shuttle Tebrau which opens 30 days before departure.

 How do I book tickets online?

 - Click here for a step-by-step guide for 12Go Asia.

 - Click here for a step-by-step guide for Easybook.

 Click here for a step-by-step guide to the KTM E-Ticket System.UNSTABLE: Proceed at your own risk.

 Links to the KTM E-Ticket System are strikethroughed due to KTM’s own admission of the instability of their system here after former Prime Minister Najib Razak personally posted on Facebook that there is such an issue here.
 Proceed using the KTM E-Ticket System at your own risk.